 (b) a permit shall not be issued if in the opinion of the Commission the gaming thereby to be authorised would be likely to be conducted for the benefit of a person who would himself be refused a permit as not being a fit and proper person to hold a permit.

-[Section 49 amended by No. 35 of 2003 s.
+[Section 49 amended: No. 35 of 2003 s.
 167.]

 50. Register of approvals, permit holders etc., Commission to keep and allow inspection of etc.